 There are many things to consider when determining if you have provided more than half of a person's support during the year.
 Below is a link and information from IRS Publication 17 to help you make this determination.

-Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 34:
+Per IRS Publication 17 Your Federal Income Tax (For Individuals), starting on page 33:

 However, if two or more persons provide support, but no one person provides more than half of a person's total support, see Multiple Support Agreement, later.